jambolo/advent_of_code_2023/README.md

 ### Day 24

-Turns out part 1 is just ray intersection, so there only challenge was remembering the math.
+Turns out part 1 is just ray intersection, so the only challenge was remembering the math.

+### Day 25

+Well, I learned some graph theory and got more familiar with the intricacies of borrowing and lifetimes.
+It turns out that a general solution to the problem is intractable.
+I tried three different approaches before I went with forget the general solution, let's find the answer to this specific problem.
+The ad hoc approach did the job.